Christina5P/Are-you-a-dice-player/README.md

 ![image](https://github.com/Christina5P/are-you-a-dice-player/assets/160019695/f8f5c177-7f44-40c7-83d6-3afea1209afc)

-WHen I tested the game on smaller screens as mobile and ipad, I saw the font won´t show the coloursand it was dark approach, so I changed the background colour and used the font Bungee instead of.
+When I tested the game on smaller screens as mobile and ipad, I saw the font won´t show the coloursand it was dark approach, so I changed the background colour and used the font Bungee instead of.

 ![image](https://github.com/Christina5P/are-you-a-dice-player/assets/160019695/4b505aa9-ada0-4c8c-ac46-74bea8b80cf6)